Team-Ludo/SCA/README.md

 Effectively this allows you to prepare against a specific opponent using their lichess database.

 INSTALATION:
-1)	Download the contents, ie. MasterConfig.txt and SCA.jar from here and place it in a folder on your pc.
+1)	Download the contents, ie. MasterConfig.txt and SCA_xxxx__.jar from here and place it in a folder on your pc.
 2)	Download your engine of choice.
 I suggest Stockfish which can be downloaded from: https://stockfishchess.org/download/.
+Please make sure to download the version that is compatible with your PC and opperating system.
+If you unsure just double click the binary that you downloaded.
+It should open a black window and it should not close by itself.
 Place the engine in the same folder as the other two files.
 RENAME THE ENGINE TO: "Engine.exe"
 3)	Change the settings as described below.
 4)	Double click the SCA.jar file and read the output as it performs it work.
+If this does not start the program please make sure that you have java installed on your PC.
+This is done by opening a terminal and typing 'java --version'.
+If it gives ''java' is not recognized as an internal or external command, operable program or batch file.'
+Then you need to install java first.
+TO do this you can follow this guide: https://phoenixnap.com/kb/install-java-windows
 5)	After it is finished you will see 2 new files.
 The first file is the _log text file that give more detail of what lines SCA considered ect.
 The second file is the PGN that you can import to Lichess as a study.

 SETTINGS: